survivejs/webpack-book/manuscript/output/02_library_output.md

 # Library Output

-To continue on the example of the previous chapter, there's enough configuration to study webpack's library output options in greater detail.
+To continue on the example of the previous chapter, there's enough configuration to study webpack's library output options in detail.

 The library target is controlled through the `output.libraryTarget` field. `output.library` will come into play as well and certain targets have extra fields related to them.